jakubcovam/Lorenz-model/README.md

 **B) main.py**

-Python application using Dashboard for Larenz model with slider.
+Python application using Dashboard for Lorenz model with sliders.

 The layout looks like this: